charliewilliams/Larkhall-site/content/about/_index.md

 {{< text_column >}}

-Larkhall is the performance alias of Charlie Williams, a composer, pianist, and creative coder who combines piano, visual art, and technology to create moving, cinematic performances.
+Arriving in the South West of England via Los Angeles and Chicago, Larkhall is the alias of Charlie Williams, a composer-pianist and creative coder.
+Larkhall collides piano, visual art, technology, with a good helping of handmade machines to explore his classically influenced sound and immersive live performances.

+Larkhall has self-released three albums in the last four years: [*The Sea Was Never Blue*](/works), [*Say You’re With Me*](/works), and the collaborative rework album [*And You Were*](/works) which enlists the likes of James Yuill, Josh Semans, Ani Glass and Alex Hamilton-Ayres.
+His sound is strongly influenced by the classical format but seeks to break down traditional classical barriers through use of technology and playful invention.

-His AI system 'Otto' creates visuals that unfold in time with the structure of each composition, reacting in real time to the individual nuance of each performance, resulting in a unique and immersive experience.
+Larkhall’s inventions include his ‘harmonics machine’, a device which changes selected notes on the piano to glassy, otherworldly sounds, and an AI system named Otto.
+Charlie cut his creative technology teeth back in the day working with software start-up [Shazam](https://www.shazam.com/home) building their audio-reactive “listening” animation.
+This knowledge fed into the development of Otto; a system which creates projected visuals that unfold in time with the structure of each composition played.
+Otto collaborates with Larkhall on stage, reacting in real time to the individual nuance of each performance.

-Williams largely taught himself to play the piano and went on to win the prize for new music performance at the International Shostakovich Piano Competition.
-He also worked as a software developer for tech startups including Shazam, where he built an audio-reactive "listening" animation.

-His 2019 album, *The Sea Was Never Blue*, hit #2 on the UK iTunes Classical Chart and introduced his signature style of musically-reactive visuals.
-The 2022 followup, *Say You're With Me*, earned him praise as "A new exciting voice on the contemporary scene" by Hannah MacInnes of Times Radio and "Absolutely lovely" by Scala Radio.

-In 2023, he is set to release an album of reworks from *Say You're With Me*, which has already received praise from BBC Introducing, Archodia, Black Cat Radio, Drivelcast, and LiveWire Music.
+In May 2023 Larkhall was awarded a substantial grant to develop Otto’s immersive capabilities is his live show.

 Don't miss the chance to experience Larkhall's unique blend of music and technology in his [upcoming performances](/concerts).